pacenadhif777/ChatManager/README.md

 # ChatManager

+Originaly by RenderBr
-This is a plugin for TShock for Terraria, by me.
+This is a plugin for TShock.
 This plugin offers a set of features focussed on chat moderation & username checks.

 ## Permissions: